 The AGA Committee

-Interestingly one should note that some companies have two members on the executive committee, National Auto Glass Supplies & National Windscreen Group.
-The duplicate members carry the title of “Full Member Representative”.
+Further one should note that some companies have two members on the executive committee, National Auto Glass Supplies & National Windscreen Group.
+The duplicate members carry the same title of “Full Member Representative”.

-I’m unsure why a company would want two members on the same committee since both share the same ideology.
-Diversity would be a preferable option rather than organisations having multiple representatives simply because differences of opinion are more beneficial for an association.
+Again it’s unclear why some are able to have multiple representatives on the same committee whilst others have none.
+Further why would one want two members on the same committee since both share the same ideology.
+Diversity would surely be the preferable option rather than some organisations having multiple representatives, since differences of opinion are more beneficial for an association.

 To be fair we could give the AGA the benefit of the doubt and say the duplicate members may be the result of them unable to find suitable candidates.
-It’s likely there are plenty of wallflowers at the AGA that believe if they support the association they may get chucked a bone later.
+Perhaps there are too mnay wallflowers at the AGA that believe if they support the association they may get chucked a bone later.
 Alternatively it may be due to expensive executive membership fees.
 This is unclear since their membership page reveals only the fees required to become an “Associate Member”, which at the time of this writing is $295 AUD.

 Members Elected By Default?

-The AGA claims to have a membership of 122 companies (down from 155 /22%, claimed in 2015).
-However of the 122 there are a few individuals that appear on the Executive Committee year on year.
+The AGA claims to have a membership of 122 companies, down from 155 or 22%, which was claimed in 2015.
+However of the 122 there are a few individuals that re appear on the Executive Committee year on year.